 The ideas of introductory physics in extended depth in the language of calculus, using problems, laboratory exercises, readings and discussion.
 Grades of B- or higher in both PHYS 231 and PHYS 230H will result in honors designation for the pair.
-The pair of courses count as one entry in the science component of the curriculum record form and result in six hours of general education credit.
+The pair of courses count as one course in the G-2 block and result in six hours of general education credit.
 Offered fall, spring.
 Coreq: concurrent registration in PHYS 231 required and either good standing in the Honors College or a 3.35 GPA or permission of instructor.